Skip to main content

 listList all checks in your account.

-getGet details of a specific check, including recent results.
+getGet details of a specific check, including recent results and analytics stats.

 checkly checks list

-List all checks in your account with optional filtering by name, tag, or check type.
+List all checks in your account with optional filtering by name, tag, check type, or status.
 Usage:

 Terminal